 Whether you are traveling in or out of Fiji, you have to go to the borders and declare your items to the Customs officials.
 If you are carrying valuables, bearer negotiable instruments, or currencies worth $10,000 or more, then you will have to declare them.

 When entering Fiji you will need to fill out a customs declaration card.
 Everything that needs to be declared is listed here.
 Read this carefully and check everything that applies.
-Generally, no meat and no food and no farm products may be imported all this must be declared.
+Generally, no meat and no food, and no farm products may be imported.
+If you have any of this, it must be declared.

-If in doubt, you should definitely check it.
+If in doubt it is always better to declare the item so check the appropriate box on the customs declaration card.
 A customs agent will then interview you and either release the item or confiscate it without further issues.

 If you try to get something past customs that is prohibited and you are caught doing so, you can face severe penalties.